buaacyw/IT3D-text-to-3D/readme.md

 * --real_overwrite: open it to overwrite the real dataset directory
 * --per_view_gt: how many images will be generated for each camera view.
 Default: 5
 * --img2img_view_num: how many camera views for img2img generation.
 Default: 64.
+* --gan: Incorporating discriminator (IT3D)
+* --ctn: Useing ControlNet condition on softedge.
+If false, StableDiffusion Image-to-Image Pipeline will be used.
+SD I2I is much faster but with lower quality.
 * --depth: depth-conditioned Controlnet
 * --noraml: normal-conditioned Controlnet
 * --strength: strength of Controlnet conditioning